kembreyfarquhar/FAQ-app/Tasks.md

 - Front-End Routing:
     - Home
     - Admin sign-in
+    - Admin sign-up
     - Admin Home
     - Admin form for editing or adding
 - Link Front-End to Back-End:
     - Use the created requests in the Front-End app
+- Password validation - front-end: sign-up should make the user enter their password twice to ensure they match